LUXMAN vintage audio

 Bottom view ^

-Original interior view with main pcb ^
+Original interior view with main pcb's ^

-power on ^
+power on, front detail ^

 RIAA phono pcb updated ^

-The power supply pcb updated ^
+The regulated power supply pcb updated ^

 Tone amp pcb ^